Cauldron Ice Cream

 Cauldron Ice Cream is an American chain of ice cream parlors serving California and Texas.
-Founded in 2015, it is known for making its ice cream using liquid nitrogen to create its ice cream.
+Founded in 2015, it is known for making its ice cream using liquid nitrogen.

 History

 The chain was founded in May 2015, in Santa Ana, California, by the couple Terence Lioe and Desiree Le.
 Lioe had bought an ice cream machine for $16,000 in 2014, and wanted to open an ice cream shop with Le.
 They wanted to bring some flavors they had tasted in Singapore to the shop and experimented with the machine for six months.
 Its style of serving its ice cream, in egg waffles, started a trend amongst other, sometimes international, ice cream parlors.
 In 2017, it began franchising stores in the San Francisco Bay Area.
 It also started opening locations in Toronto in 2018, its first outside California.
 Locations in San Diego and Dallas were also conceived in that year.
 The Toronto parlor closed in 2020 due to the COVID-19 pandemic.